Sookeyy-12/DAA-Lab-5thSem/README.md

 ## Lab 2 | 27-07-2024
 1. `d2b.cpp` WAP to convert the first `n` decimal numbers of a disc file to binary using recursion.
 Store the binary value in separate disc file.
+2. `agcdb.cpp` WAP to find GCD of two numbers using recursion.
+Take input from file and save output to file.